-Why should runners spend on the best pair of Merrell race shoes?
+Why should runners spend on the best pair of Merrell competition shoes?

 - A pair of race shoes has a minimal construction since it needs to be lightweight enough to prevent dragging the runner down.
 Some of the best Merrell race shoes merge the outsole and midsole material to create a light yet responsive platform for speed work.
 The upper is also limited to 1 or 2 major features, like a breathable cover and race-specific lacing system.

-- The best Merrell race shoes are not bulky as standard shoes.
+- The best Merrell competition shoes are not bulky as standard shoes.
 The minimal construction might compromise protection against impact forces and debris.
 Waterproof properties are also rare in race shoes.

 - The cushioning in race shoes is limited, given that more cushioning would weigh the shoe down and mess up with the natural range dynamics of the runner.
 Expect a firm underfoot with adequate comfort and support for technical trail and track routes.

 - Competition shoes are not as versatile as standard shoes.
 They are recommended for advanced runners and athletes who want a speedy and light platform for their performance running, cross training and racing.
 Casual runners can use race shoes, but they need more cushioning to get the right protection against impact forces and debris on the road or trail.

 - Since racing is a technical activity, there are race-specific shoe technologies available today.
 You can observe spike configurations for track race shoes and anti-debris resilient mesh upper in trail race shoes.